solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: None
 - Level requirement: beginner 1

 The [Pickled Vegetables](https://bdolytics.com/cooking/market/9202) equivalent of alchemy (low effort spammable EXP).
-Except that it's less profitable and less EXP.
+Except that they are less profit and EXP than Pickled Vegetables.
 Welcome to alchemy :)

+Reagents are usually profitable to craft, especially considering the random procs (gold bars, caphras stones etc.), and you'll have no problems selling them on the market.

 Purified Water can be bought from the general goods vendor at Sandgrain Bazaar.

 **If all you want is to reach artisan/master, don't bother with anything else but reagents**